-Traditional hot chocolate is made with refined sugar and, if you buy the pre-made packets, other preservatives that may not be the healthiest option for you.
-This healthier version of traditional hot chocolate is made with better for you, real food ingredients.
-While it is made with healthier ingredients, this hot cocoa is still delicious and does not compromise on flavor at all.
+Traditional hot chocolate is typically made with refined sugar and, if you buy the pre-made packets, other preservatives.
+While there’s absolutely nothing wrong with enjoying classic hot chocolate, you may be looking for a different version made with a few simple ingredients.
+While it’s made with healthier ingredients, this hot cocoa is still delicious and does not compromise on flavor at all.
 Everyone will love it!

 Delicious Hot Cocoa Ingredients

 Full fat coconut milk: full fat coconut milk adds a delicious rich creaminess to just about everything it’s in, including this hot chocolate.
 A little bit goes a long way in this recipe and I found that it does not make the hot chocolate taste like coconut.

 Almond milk: the other milk of choice in this drink is almond milk.
 It has a thinner consistency than the full fat coconut milk and a pretty neutral flavor.
 Use an unsweetened, plain almond milk for the best results.